 The Clinical Manager is a qualified individual who provides oversight of all patient care services and personnel for their specific team.
 He/she serves as a leader for the team of caregivers.
 They will direct ongoing patient care, evaluates care provided, modifies the plan of care and evaluates the performance of each team member.
-The Clinical Manager may be a licensed physician, physical therapist, speech-Ianguage pathologist, occupational therapist, audiologist, social worker, or a registered nurse.
+The Clinical Manager must have at least one year of Home Health experience.

 Supervised by: The Director of Nursing

 Workers Supervised: Registered Nurses, Licensed Practical Nurses and Certified Nursing Assistants on his/her team.

 Interrelationships: All members of the agency's care teams and management.

 Coordinate all patient care for patients on his/her team.

 Assure that patient needs are continually assessed.

 Assure the development, implementation, and updates of the individualized plan of care.

 Provide or supervise skilled nursing services in accordance with physician’s orders.

 Consult with the physicians, field staff, social workers, discharge planners and other disciplines to establish a coordinated plan of care.